NamGyuKang/PIXEL/README.md

 ### Create environment

-The code is tested with Python (3.8, 3.9) and PyTorch (1.11, 11.2) with CUDA (>=11.3).

-We implemented the 2D, and 3D customized CUDA kernel of the triple backward grid sampler that supports cosine, linear, and smoothstep kernel~\cite{muller2022instant} and third-order gradients $u_{xxc}, u_{yyc}$ with second-order gradients~\cite{wang2022go}.
+## We implemented the 2D, and 3D customized CUDA kernel of the triple backward grid sampler that supports cosine, linear, and smoothstep kernel~\cite{muller2022instant} and third-order gradients $u_{xxc}, u_{yyc}$ with second-order gradients~\cite{wang2022go}.
 As a result, the runtime and the memory requirement were significantly reduced.
 You can find our customized CUDA kernel code at https://github.com/NamGyuKang/CosineSampler.

+The code is tested with Python (3.8, 3.9) and PyTorch (1.11, 11.2) with CUDA (>=11.3).
 You can create an anaconda environment with those requirements by running:

 ```
 conda env create -f pixel_environment.yml
 conda activate pixel
 ```
+You need to install CosineSampler at https://github.com/NamGyuKang/CosineSampler.

 ## 2. Run